David Beisel’s Perspective on Digital Change

 The Problem with Talking to VCs

 I had coffee with an entrepreneur friend the other day who is in the early stages of putting a company together, and he recounted how his informal conversations with a venture capitalist had quickly escalated into a full partner pitch in just a few weeks.
 That situation sounds very positive in theory, but the problem is that this founder wasn’t ready for this interest and is trying to play catch up in other capital raising discussions (with both angels and VCs).
 He lamented that if the meetings with this venture firm soon led to a term sheet, he’ll be faced with a tough problem of a binary decision – take whatever they offer him (which was likely too much money for what the company needs now at not a great price) or risk losing any funding options.
 A high class problem, certainly, but one in which the entrepreneur could have easily avoided by generated alternative funding options and as a result, a better outcome.
-I’ve seen this scenario play out often; as VCs are aggressive in pursuing hot new companies and entrepreneur (especially first-timers) are flattered and eager conversations with VCs.
+I’ve seen this scenario play out often; as VCs are aggressive in pursuing hot new companies and entrepreneurs (especially first-timers) are flattered and eager conversations with VCs.
 Given this situation happening, I’ve even heard some people strictly advise entrepreneurs never ever to talk to VCs unless they absolutely need to… in order to raise money.

 All of this led me to think about the question – when is a good time for an entrepreneur to talk to a venture capitalist?